The responsibilities of Child Protective Services are to:

 Youth Transitioning to DADS Guardianship

-When a youth aging out of DFPS care needs long-term care or support into adulthood because of an incapacitating disability, the department refers that youth to the Texas Department of Aging and Disability Services (DADS) for guardianship services.
+When a youth aging out of DFPS care needs longterm care or support as an adult because of an incapacitating disability, the department refers that youth to the Texas Department of Aging and Disability Services (DADS) for guardianship services.
 This process begins when a youth turns age 17.
 If a court appoints DADS as guardian, DADS assumes the main responsibility for the youth when the youth turns 18 or when the court makes its ruling.
 DFPS may continue to provide foster care for young adults even if they receive DADS guardianship services.

 Preparation for Adult Living